biaslab/biaslab-hugo/content/teaching/aip-5ssb0.md

 +++
 date = "2018-08-23T14:45:00+02:00"
 external_link = ""
-project_id = "forneylab"
+title = "Adaptive Information Processing (5SSB0)"
-picture = "projects/ForneyLab/fl_logo.png"
+participants_block_position = "down"
-description = "The goal of scientific modeling is to find increasingly better models for given datasets.
-The right choice of probabilistic programming framework may allow for automated derivation of efficient algorithms for model fitting and performance evaluation.
-ForneyLab is a novel Julia package that allows the user to specify a probabilistic model as an FFG and pose inference problems on this FFG.
-ForneyLab is especially potent when applied to time-series data, where it attains comparable performance to Stan and Edward in significantly less computation time." short_description = "ForneyLab is a novel Julia package that allows the user to specify a probabilistic model as an FFG and pose inference problems on this FFG.
-ForneyLab is especially potent when applied to time-series data, where it attains comparable performance to Stan and Edward in significantly less computation time." title = "Adaptive Information Processing (5SSB0)" participants_block_position = "down" sort_position = 1 type = "teaching"
+type = "teaching"

 [blackfriday]